-The War Inquiry Commission appointed by the President of Pakistan in December 1971.
-In its secret report, never made public in Pakistan headed by then commission.
+Inquiry Commission The War was appointed by the President of Pakistan in December 1971.
+In its secret report, never made public in Pakistan the headed by then Chief commission.
 Justice of Pakistan, Hamoodur Rahman, held widespread atrocities, other abuses of power by Pakistani generals and a complete failure in civilian and martiallaw leadership responsible for the loss of East Pakistan.
-The report dwells on a range of sins: killing of thousands of Bangladeshis-both civilians "Bengali" soldiers-rape, smuggling, looting of banks in East Pakistan, drunkenness by officers, even an instance of a Brigadier "entertaining" women while his troops were being shelled by Indian troops.
-It recommended string of court-martials and trials against top officers.
+The report dwells on a range of sins: killing of thousands of Bangladeshis-both civilians and "Bengali" soldiers-rape. pan smuggling, looting of banks in East Pakistan, drunkenness by officers, even an instance of a Brigadier "entertaining" women while his troops were being shelled by Indian troops.
+It recommended string of court-martials and trials а against top officers.
 Nothing ever happened.
-The army's role in splintering its greatest military Pakistan after largely ignored debacle was successive Pakistani governments.
+The army's role in splintering its greatest military Pakistan after largely ignored debacle was bv successive Pakistani governments.